 —in other words, when taxpayers’ money is at stake, federal law seeks to ensure the student is able to understand and learn what is being taught.

-Off to the Races: PCHS and Esteban Sue in Federal Court
+Off to the Races: PCHS Sues in Federal Court

 Teaching a skill is no different than writing a how-to book, publishing a series of newspaper stories, or uploading an instructional video to YouTube.
 In other words, teaching is a form of Constitutionally-protected free speech.
 In 2010, the U.S. Supreme Court held that any conduct which consists of “communicating a message” is protected by the First Amendment.
 10

 Teaching horseshoeing is precisely that.
-PCHS wants to communicate, to Esteban and students like him, the right way to shoe a horse.
+PCHS wants to communicate the right way to shoe a horse.

-Prohibiting Bob from teaching students like Esteban is a clear violation of the First Amendment.
-The First Amendment doesn’t tolerate this kind of paternalistic government censorship, which is why the Institute for Justice filed a federal lawsuit on behalf of PCHS, Bob, and Esteban in the U.S. District Court for the Eastern District of California to put a stop to it.
+Prohibiting Bob from teaching students is a clear violation of the First Amendment.
+The First Amendment doesn’t tolerate this kind of paternalistic government censorship, which is why the Institute for Justice filed a federal lawsuit on behalf of PCHS and Bob in the U.S. District Court for the Eastern District of California to put a stop to it.

 Countless Americans—from reporters to tour guides to lawyers—earn their living in occupations that consist primarily of communicating.
 IJ has sued to protect the free speech rights of diet coaches, makeup artistry teachers, engineers, and veternarians 11